Conservative plotters told to get behind UK's May amid Brexit fears

 In Brussels, officials are questioning whether May will survive even until a summit on Oct.
 19, but diplomats said governments insisted they would not ease their demands to help her move on with talks on a post-Brexit transition.

-Few of her 27 EU counterparts see either hardline Brexiter rivals like her outspoken Foreign Secretary Boris Johnson or the Labour opposition of Jeremy Corbyn as any better able to rally the country behind their own visions for Brexit.
+Few of her 27 EU counterparts see either hardline Brexiter rivals such as Johnson or the Labour opposition of Corbyn as any better able to rally the country behind their own visions for Brexit.

 Scottish Conservative leader Ruth Davidson, a possible successor should May be forced out and who campaigned hard against Brexit last year, told the BBC the prime minister's critics should "put up, shut up and get off the stage".